 What we did

-As communication design lead, we helped the team of mobility, service and architectural design researchers to develop a strong and adaptable visual identity that can be used across a variety of towns and touch points.
-We also supported the development of a prototype toolkit and communication system that was launched at Transport Planning Day in November 2020.
+As communication design lead, we developed a strong and adaptable visual identity that can be used across a variety of towns and touch points.
+We also supported the development of the prototype toolkit and communication system that was launched at Transport Planning Day 2020.

 “The COVID-19 pandemic has highlighted the current fragility of our interconnected world; from the importance of our local communities to the impacts on global trade, jobs and our natural environment.”